jcamp-code/commitlint-config-unjs/README.md

 Identical to [@commitlint/config-conventional](https://github.com/conventional-changelog/commitlint/tree/master/%40commitlint/config-conventional), with these changes:

 - Added `examples`, `types` for compatibility with [changelogen](https://github.com/unjs/changelogen)
-- Updated commitzen icons to match [changelogen](https://github.com/unjs/changelogen)
+- Updated commitizen icons to match [changelogen](https://github.com/unjs/changelogen)
 - Added a `wip` type for commits that should not hit the changelog

 ## Getting started